citusdata/citus_docs/aboutcitus/what_is_citus.rst

 Citus provides full SQL coverage for this workload, and enables scaling out your relational database to 100K+ tenants.
 Citus also adds new features for multi-tenancy.
 For example, Citus supports tenant isolation to provide performance guarantees for large tenants, and has the concept of reference tables to reduce data duplication across tenants.

-These capabilities allow you to scale out your tenants data across many machines, and easily add more CPU, memory, and disk resources.
+These capabilities allow you to scale out your tenants' data across many machines, and easily add more CPU, memory, and disk resources.
 Further, sharing the same database schema across multiple tenants makes efficient use of hardware resources and simplifies database management.

 Real-Time Analytics
 ~~~~~~~~~~~~~~~~~~~